 The The Trish Greene Back to School Program For Children With Cancer offers free information and materials to parents and educators.
 The program was developed to encourage communication among parents, young patients, healthcare professionals and school personnel to assure children a smooth transition from active treatment to back to school.

-To provide these resources to your patients, see below or contact your LLS chapter.
+To provide these resources to your patients, see below or contact an LLS Information Specialist.

 Staying Connected: Facilitating the Learning Experience During and After Cancer Treatment